 As Kalamazoo made clear, tar sands spills are even more devastating than classic crude oil spills.
 Tar sands oil must be diluted with toxic chemicals to allow it to flow through a pipeline.
 With a spill, these chemicals evaporate, sickening people in surrounding areas.
 Meanwhile, the heavy tar sands oil sinks to the bottom of waterways, making cleanup nearly impossible and exceedingly expensive (for Kalamazoo, $1.2 billion and counting in cleanup costs, a $176 million settlement with the federal government, a $75 million settlement with the state of Michigan, and $5.4 million in reimbursement for federal costs).

-350 Madison has played a key role in the fight against the Midwest tar sands invasion.
+350 Madison has played a pivotal role in the fight against the Midwest tar sands invasion.
 In Dane County, our determined intervention convinced the county Zoning and Land Regulation Committee to require Enbridge to obtain special environmental cleanup insurance as a condition for approval of the zoning permit needed to expand Line 61.
 Shortly thereafter, a new law prohibiting counties from imposing environmental insurance requirements on a pipeline company was inserted into the state budget, passed by the right-wing legislature, and signed into law by Governor Scott Walker.
-However, 350 Madison’s efforts delayed the Line 61 expansion for 2 years, preventing transport of 1 billion gallons of tar sands at a cost to Enbridge of $1+ billion.
-Going forward, we’ll continue working to mobilize citizens up and down Line 61 and new Line 66 to say NO to Enbridge’s “all risk—no benefit” plans for Wisconsin and the entire Great Lakes region.
+However, 350 Madison’s efforts delayed the Line 61 expansion for nearly three years, reducing tar sands transport through Wisconsin by approximately 350 million barrels (14 billion gallons), at a cost to Enbridge of approximately $850 million.